-One of the hallmark benefits of MBSR is their efficacy in addressing sleep disturbances commonly experienced by individuals undergoing cancer treatment.
-Sleep disruption is a pervasive issue among breast cancer patients, often exacerbated by treatment-related side effects and psychological distress.^{40,41} Research consistently demonstrates that participation in MBSR programs yield improvements in various aspects of sleep status42, such as better sleep efficiency43, less number waking bouts43, increased total sleep time and decreased sleep disturbance.^{44,46}
+One of the hallmark benefits of MBSR is its efficacy in addressing sleep disturbances commonly experienced by individuals undergoing cancer treatment.
+Sleep disruption is a pervasive issue among breast cancer patients, often exacerbated by treatment-related side effects and psychological distress.
+40,41 Research consistently demonstrates that participation in MBSR programs yields improvements in various aspects of sleep status, such as better sleep efficiency, less number of waking bouts, increased total sleep time, and decreased sleep disturbance.
+44-46

-Moreover, MBSR have demonstrated considerable promise in alleviating psychological distress, particularly anxiety and fear of cancer recurrence.47 Anxiety is a prevalent concern among breast cancer survivors, stemming from the uncertainties surrounding disease progression and the potential for recurrence.^{48,49} Through mindfulness-based techniques such as MBSR, individuals learn to cultivate non-judgmental awareness of their thoughts and emotions, thereby reducing the grip of anxiety and fostering a greater sense of emotional balance.^{50,51}
+Moreover, MBSR has demonstrated considerable promise in alleviating psychological distress, particularly anxiety and fear of cancer recurrence.
+Anxiety is a prevalent concern among breast cancer survivors, stemming from the uncertainties surrounding disease progression and the potential for recurrence.
+Through mindfulness-based techniques such as MBSR, individuals learn to cultivate non-judgmental awareness of their thoughts and emotions, thereby reducing the grip of anxiety and fostering a greater sense of emotional balance.

-Fatigue is another significant symptom that can profoundly impact the quality of life and functional capacity of breast cancer patients.52 Cancer-related fatigue is often multifactorial in nature, arising from a combination of physical, psychological, and emotional factors.52 Research has shown that participation in MBSR programs can lead to significant reductions in fatigue severity and improvements in overall energy levels and vitality.^{44,53-55}
+Fatigue is another significant symptom that can profoundly impact the quality of life and functional capacity of breast cancer patients.
+Cancer-related fatigue is often multifactorial in nature, arising from a combination of physical, psychological, and emotional factors.
+Research has shown that participation in MBSR programs can lead to significant reductions in fatigue severity and improvements in overall energy levels and vitality.44,53-55 disorder, quality of life.
+Participants often report reductions in depressive symptoms and enhanced self-compassion/self-kindness, following engagement in mindfulness-based programs.

-In addition to symptom management, MBSR have been linked to a range of psychosocial benefits, including improvements in mood disorder56, quality of life.39 Participants often report reductions in depressive symptoms and enhanced self-compassion/self-kindness^{57,58}, following engagement in mindfulness-based programs.
+In addition to symptom management, MBSR has been linked to a range of psychosocial benefits, including improvements in mood

-Importantly, the benefits of MBSR interventions have been shown to endure over time, with some studies documenting sustained improvements in psychosocial functioning and quality of life.^{39,59} Furthermore, Mindfulness-based interventions for breast cancer have shown beneficial effects on biomarkers and physiology associated with the disease.
-Studies have shown a reduction in levels of IL-6 and TNF- α^{60-62} , inflammatory biomarkers implicated in the development and progression of cancer.
-Additionally, an increase in telomerase activity has been observed^{63,64}, an enzyme associated with genomic stability and cellular Health.
+Importantly, the benefits of MBSR interventions have been shown to endure over time, with some studies documenting sustained improvements in psychosocial functioning and quality of life. $^{39,59}$ Furthermore, Mindfulness-based interventions for breast cancer have shown beneficial effects on biomarkers and physiology associated with the disease.
+Studies have shown a reduction in levels of IL-6 and TNF- $\alpha^{60-62}$ , inflammatory biomarkers implicated in the development and progression of cancer.
+Additionally, an increase in telomerase activity has been observed $^{63,64}$ , an enzyme associated with genomic stability and cellular Health.
 These findings highlight the potential of mindfulness interventions to positively influence key biological processes related to breast cancer.

 This evidence suggests that mindfulness-based interventions provide a valuable addition to standard cancer care, equipping individuals with practical tools to navigate the physical, emotional, and existential challenges associated with breast cancer diagnosis, treatment, and survivorship.
-By promoting emotional regulation and fostering adaptive coping strategies, MBSR empowers patients to cultivate resilience and reclaim a sense of well-being^{65,66}, throughout their cancer journey.
+By promoting emotional regulation and fostering adaptive coping strategies, MBSR empowers patients to cultivate resilience and reclaim a sense of well-being, throughout their cancer journey.